Skip to content

 • Eevee SIR (151 #198): Raw: $30-$60 | PSA 10: $150+

-Modern chase cards can appreciate significantly over time.
-Cards from Evolving Skies have increased 2-3x in value since their release.
-Monitor price trends on our price checker to track which modern rare cards are gaining value.
+Modern chase cards can climb over time: Evolving Skies cards have priced up 2-3x since release.
+Watch the trend line on our price checker to catch which modern rares are gaining before you buy or sell.

 Tournament and Trophy Cards

-• Pikachu Illustrator: The most expensive Pokemon card ever sold at $5.275 million.
-Awarded to illustration contest winners in Japan in 1997-1998.
-Only 39 copies are believed to exist.
+• Pikachu Illustrator: The highest price ever paid for a Pokemon card at $5.275 million.
+Awarded to illustration contest winners in Japan in 1997-1998, with about 39 copies believed to exist.

 Event Promo Cards

-• Pokemon Center Promo Cards: Exclusive to Japanese Pokemon Centers.
-Rare versions sell for $50-$500+.
+• Pokemon Center Promo Cards: Japanese Pokemon Center exclusives, with rare versions pricing at $50-$500+.

-• Staff Prerelease Promos: Given to event staff, much rarer than player versions.
-Staff stamps can add 5-10x value over player promos.
+• Staff Prerelease Promos: Given to event staff and far scarcer than player versions; staff stamps add 5-10x over player promos.

-Trophy and promo cards are in a league of their own when it comes to rarity.
-If you have any promo cards with unusual stamps, logos, or distribution stories, they may be worth significantly more than regular cards from the same era.
+Trophy and promo cards live in their own pricing world.
+If you have promos with unusual stamps, logos, or distribution stories, check each one individually: they often price well above standard cards from the same era.

-Error cards and misprints are a niche but lucrative segment of the Pokemon card market.
-Factory mistakes create unique, one-of-a-kind cards that serious collectors pay premiums for:
+Error cards and misprints are a niche corner of the market that can return surprising prices when you check them.
+Factory mistakes create one-off cards that dedicated collectors pay up for:

 Famous error cards:

-• "No Symbol" Jungle/Fossil Cards: Early print runs of Jungle and Fossil sets accidentally omitted the set symbol.
-These "no symbol" errors sell for 2-5x the price of corrected versions.
+• "No Symbol" Jungle/Fossil Cards: Early runs that dropped the set symbol.
+These price at 2-5x the corrected versions.

-• "Red Cheeks Pikachu" (Base Set): The first print run featured Pikachu with red cheeks on the illustration.
-While common among 1st Edition Base Set Pikachus, it is a recognized variant.
-1st Edition copies sell for $500-$1,000 in PSA 10.
+• "Red Cheeks Pikachu" (Base Set): The first run gave Pikachu red cheeks on the art.
+A recognized variant; 1st Edition copies price at $500-$1,000 in PSA 10.

-• Miscut cards: Cards cut severely off-center, revealing parts of adjacent cards.
-Dramatic miscuts sell for $50-$500+ depending on the severity and base card value.
+• Miscut cards: Cut badly off-center, showing parts of neighboring cards.
+Dramatic miscuts price at $50-$500+ by severity and base card.

-• Crimped cards: Cards with packaging crimps or sealing marks.
-Minor crimps add modest premiums, while dramatic crimps on valuable cards can sell for $100-$1,000+.
+• Crimped cards: Packaging crimps or sealing marks.
+Minor crimps add a little; dramatic crimps on valuable cards price at $100-$1,000+.

-How to identify if your misprint has value:
+How to tell if your misprint will check in high:

-• The error must be a factory defect, not damage from handling
+• It must be a factory defect, not handling damage

-• More dramatic errors are worth more: a slightly off-center card is not the same as a dramatically miscut card showing two different cards
+• More dramatic errors price higher: a slight off-center is not the same as a hard miscut showing two cards

-• Errors on valuable base cards (like Charizard or Pikachu) command higher premiums
+• Errors on valuable base cards (Charizard, Pikachu) price highest

-• Authenticated errors (graded by PSA or CGC with the error noted) sell for more because buyers trust the authentication
+• Authenticated errors (PSA or CGC with the error noted) price higher because buyers trust them

-If you suspect you have an error card, compare it carefully to known correct versions.
-True factory errors are rare and collectible, but simple wear or damage is not an "error."
+If you suspect an error, compare it closely to confirmed correct versions before checking prices.
+True factory errors are scarce and collectible; ordinary wear is not an error and will not price like one.

 Japanese-only sets and promos: